moby/swarmkit/design/task_model.md

 The updater takes care of making sure that each slot converges to having a single running task.

+Also, for application availability, multiple tasks can share the single slot number when a network partition occurs between nodes.
+If a node is split from manager nodes, the tasks that were running on the node will be recreated on another node.
+However, the tasks on the split node can still continue running.
+So the old tasks and the new ones can share identical slot numbers.
+These tasks may be considered "orphaned" by the manager, after some time.
+Upon recovering the split, these tasks will be killed.

 Global tasks do not have slot numbers, but the concept is similar.
 Each node in the system should have a single running task associated with it.
 If this is not the case, the orchestrator and updater work together to create or destroy tasks